mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

     - opts IN to all features &rarr; continue with all extension features enabled.
     - opts OUT of any feature that cannot be disabled &rarr; offer them the option to remove the extension.
 If they choose not to remove the extension present the consent dialog again.
     - opts OUT only from features that can be disabled &rarr; disable those features and continue running the extension.

+You can prompt the user to uninstall the extension with [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf).

 {% endcapture %}
 {% include modules/one-column.liquid,